 The average tuition fee is an amazing $17,659 for out-of-state students.
 With an average salary of $76,700, the university graduates can certainly reap a handsome ROI.

 About 70% of students are fortunate recipients of financial aid from Stanford.
 In some cases, the university covers the tuition fees and even the expenses of rooms and board fees.
-The brilliant Stanford graduates earn an average salary of $85,700 and is certainly one of the colleges with the best ROI.
+The brilliant Stanford graduates earn an average salary of $88,567, making it one of the few best value colleges.

 With an average tuition of $31,370, Georgia Tech is known for its undergraduate and graduate programs, social and scientific impact, and world-class leadership.
 Here, you get to choose from a variety of courses that lead to high-paying jobs in several STEM industries.
 Like software, mechanical, aerospace, project, and civil engineering.

 While pursuing your education at Georgia Tech, you will see that over 70% of students receive an average financial aid of $10,946 annually.
 Add to that the average salary of 72,000 dollars every year, and you’ve got yourself into one of the few best value colleges in the US.

 As the name indicates, the Colorado School of Mines focuses on mining technology and the fields around it.
 Consequently, the graduates from this school go on to become geophysisysts, engineers, and mining officers.
 This earns them a high average salary of $80,900.

 With an acceptance rate of 56%, the college offers an average amount of financial aid of $10,725 per year to its students.
 And over 66% of the college students recieve it, making it one of the best value colleges in the US.